neurobioinfo/Ensemblux/docs/Dataset1.md

 └── step3
     ├── Doublet_overlap_no_threshold.pdf
     ├── Doublet_overlap_threshold.pdf
-    ├── Number_Ensemblux_doublets_EID_no_threshold.pdf
+    ├── Number_ensemblex_doublets_EID_no_threshold.pdf
-    ├── Number_Ensemblux_doublets_EID_threshold.pdf
+    ├── Number_ensemblex_doublets_EID_threshold.pdf
     └── Step3_cell_assignment.csv
 ```

-Ensemblex's final assignments are described in the `Ensemblux_final_cell_assignment.csv` file.
+Ensemblex's final assignments are described in the `ensemblex_final_cell_assignment.csv` file.

-Specifically, the `Ensemblux_assignment` column describes Ensemblex's final assignments after application of the singlet confidence threshold (i.e., singlets that fail to meet a singlet confidence of 1.0 are labelled as unassigned); we recomment that users use this column to label their cells for downstream analyses.
-The `Ensemblux_best_assignment` column describes Ensemblex's best assignments, independent of the singlets confidence threshold (i.e., singlets that fail to meet a singlet confidence of 1.0 are **NOT** labelled as unassigned).
+Specifically, the `ensemblex_assignment` column describes Ensemblex's final assignments after application of the singlet confidence threshold (i.e., singlets that fail to meet a singlet confidence of 1.0 are labelled as unassigned); we recomment that users use this column to label their cells for downstream analyses.
+The `ensemblex_best_assignment` column describes Ensemblex's best assignments, independent of the singlets confidence threshold (i.e., singlets that fail to meet a singlet confidence of 1.0 are **NOT** labelled as unassigned).

-The cell barcodes listed under the `barcode` column can be used to add the `Ensemblux_final_cell_assignment.csv` information to the metadata of a Seurat object.
+The cell barcodes listed under the `barcode` column can be used to add the `ensemblex_final_cell_assignment.csv` information to the metadata of a Seurat object.

  - - - -
 ## Resource requirements